ashishrai96/SERC/README.md

 - Two ways to checkout the webpages, as follows:

-    1. To make it sun on local environemnt follow the below steps:
+    1. To make it run on local environemnt follow the below steps:
         * Make sure to have _**http-server**_ package from npm.
             * To check, execute the below snippet.